 That doesn’t mean conservative investments are entirely risk-free.
 There may still be some risk involved, depending on the investments you choose.
 And it’s also important to remember that investing conservatively could make it more difficult to maintain your purchasing power if inflation outpaces returns.

-Best Conservative Investments for 2022
+Best Conservative Investments

 A bond is a type of debt.
 Investors buy bonds from the bond issuer.
 The bond issuer pays interest back to investors in exchange for the use of their capital.